pavilion2t/FlowChart/理解DragSource.md

 var DragSource = require('react-dnd').DragSource;

 var MyComponent = createReactClass({
-  /* ... */

 });
 ```

-  ## Parameters
+  ## Parameters参数

-  * **type:** Required.
+  * **type类型:** Required.必须的。
   Either a string, an ES6 symbol, or a function that returns either given the component's props.
 Only the drop targets registered for the same type will react to the items produced by this drag source.
 Read the overview to learn more about the items and types.

   * **spec:** Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drag source reacts to the drag and drop events.
 See the drag source specification described in detail in the next section.